lead1974/monsters-rolodex-complete/README.md

 ## Monsters-rolodex-complete

-The completed version of our monsters rolodex project!
+React : The completed version of our monsters rolodex project!

 # How to fork and clone